yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

     ![In the WebApp section, a callout arrow points to the Application ID copy button.](media/image213.png "WebApp section")

-59. In the Settings blade, select All Policies.
+59. In the Settings blade, select **User flows**.
 You should see three policies and the B2C instance.
 Take note of the names for these policies with the prefix 'B2C' as these names will be used in the next task.

     ![In the Settings blade, under Policies, All policies is selected.
 In the All policies pane, three policies display: B2C\_1\_profileedit, B2C\_1\_signin, and B2C\_1\_signup.](media/image214.png "Settings blade")